Guyana: Crime of the Century

+1979 film by René Cardona Jr.

-Guyana: Crime of the Century (also known as Guyana: Cult of the Damned) is a 1979 English-language Mexican exploitation drama film written and directed by René Cardona Jr. The film, which was shot in Mexico, is based on the Jonestown Massacre.
-It stars a number of American actors such as Stuart Whitman, Gene Barry and Joseph Cotten.
-The names of central characters are slightly tweaked from the historical ones: the film is set in "Johnsontown" rather than Jonestown, the cult is led by "Reverend James Johnson" (Whitman) rather than Rev. Jim Warren Jones, and the murdered Congressman is "Lee O'Brien" (Barry) rather than Leo Ryan.
+Guyana: Crime of the Century (Guyana, el crimen del siglo; also known as Guyana: Cult of the Damned) is a 1979 exploitation docudrama film, based on the events of the Jonestown Massacre.
+It is written, produced, and directed by Mexican filmmaker René Cardona Jr., and stars Stuart Whitman, Gene Barry, John Ireland, Jennifer Ashley, Yvonne De Carlo and Joseph Cotten in the principal roles.
+The English-language film was a Mexican, Spanish, and Panamanian co-production, shot mainly in Acapulco.

+Guyana was one of the first feature films dramatizing the Jonestown Massacre, premiering only 10 months after the incident occurred.
+The names of central characters are slightly tweaked from the historical ones: the film is set in "Johnsontown" rather than Jonestown, the cult is led by "Reverend James Johnson" (Whitman) rather than Rev. Jim Jones, and the murdered Congressman is "Lee O'Brien" (Barry) rather than Leo Ryan.

 Plot

 In 1977, Reverend James Johnson, the fanatical and paranoid leader of an independent San Francisco church, moves his thousand-strong congregation to the jungles of Guyana.
 There, they will create their own utopia, free from the so-called corruption of the civilized world.
 Life at the commune, called "Johnsontown", becomes unbearable as Johnson turns to cruelty to keep his followers in line.

 In November 1978, California Congressman Lee O'Brien visits Johnsontown with a team of reporters to investigate reports of abuse and commune members being held against their will.
 Despite a positive facade that Reverend Johnson puts on for the congressman, the reality of the camp becomes apparent.
 When O'Brien leaves Johnsontown with a group of defectors, Johnson orders his loyal hit squads to kill O'Brien and the reporters, and then orders his followers to commit ritual mass suicide.